 - any other relevant information is provided and that the questions asked in the research and study demonstrate the percentage of Packaging or Paper product managed outside the waste stream vs the percentage consumed or delivered etc.

-Please note that stewards are not permitted to retroactively claim deductions which they did not claim in a prior annual steward report.
+Please note that stewards are not permitted to retroactively claim deductions for a previously filed report which they did not claim at the time they submitted that report.
 The Steward Initiated Adjustment Policy prohibits retroactive methodological changes, and this includes changing the percentage of designated material for which the steward claims a deduction for past years.

 The deduction information that follows in sections 18.104.22.168 through 22.214.171.124 generally applies to packaging and paper product materials supplied by brand owners or first importers to residential consumers in British Columbia, Saskatchewan, Manitoba, and Ontario, with two important exceptions: